-- Once found, right-click on the same and choose Run as administrator option.
+- Right-click on the top result and choose the option – Run as administrator.

-- If the UAC prompt appears, tap Yes to permit the access.
+- When the UAC prompt appears, tap Yes to permit access.

-- Now, you need to reset the internet connection by executing this command line-
+- Now, reset the internet connection by executing the below command line –

-When the above command reset Internet settings successfully, Restart your system and try connecting to the Minecraft launcher again.
+Once this is over, this will reset the Internet settings completely.
+Restart your PC and try connecting to the Minecraft Servers again.